Felix Alvarado: Move to flyweight

-Alvarado was booked to face Luis Cerrito Hernandez (10–5–1) in Managua, Nicaragua on May 21, 2022, in his first fight at flyweight.
+Alvarado was booked to face Luis Cerrito Hernandez (10–5–1) in Managua, Nicaragua on 21 May 2022, in his first fight at flyweight.
 He won the fight by a fourth-round knockout, after knocking Hernandez down in both the second and fourth rounds.

-On September 8, 2022, the reigning IBF flyweight champion Sunny Edwards was ordered to enter into negotiations with Alvarado for a mandatory title defense.
-The championship bout took place on November 11, in London, England.
+On 8 September 2022, the reigning IBF flyweight champion Sunny Edwards was ordered to enter into negotiations with Alvarado for a mandatory title defense.
+The championship bout took place on 11 November, in London, England.
 Alvarado lost the fight by unanimous decision, with scores of 115–113, 115–113 and 116–112.

-On January 12, 2023, the IBF ordered Alvarado to face the sanctioning body's third ranked flyweight contender Cristofer Rosales in a flyweight title eliminator.
+On 12 January 2023, the IBF ordered Alvarado to face the sanctioning body's third ranked flyweight contender Cristofer Rosales in a flyweight title eliminator.
+As they failed to reach an agreement, a purse bid was called and won by Alvarado's MP Promotions and M&R Boxing with a bid of $2,500.